 As well as handling leases, a solicitor can help in commercial property portfolio management through:

 - Making claims for dilapidations

 - The recovery of rent arrears

 - Managing service charge issues

 - Making applications for sub-letting

 I need legal help with my commercial property portfolio – what should I do?

-Whether you are a beginner investor or the owner of an expansive commercial property portfolio, by contacting First4lawyers we can identify a solicitor with the appropriate skills and background to work towards solutions for any of your problems.
+Whether you are a beginner investor or the owner of an expansive commercial property portfolio, contact First4Lawyers and we can identify a solicitor with the appropriate skills and background to suit your exact requirements.